How to prepare for PTE Academic

-Our Scored Practice Tests will help you to understand the score you could achieve on the real test.
-The Scored Practice Test Score Report also shows you individual scores for each of the communicative skills (listening, reading, speaking, and writing), so you can see where you might need to improve your skills to get the score you need.
+Our Scored Practice Tests will help you to understand the score you could achieve on the real test; in addition, it shows you individual scores for each of the communicative skills (listening, reading, speaking, and writing), so you can see where you might need to improve your skills to get the score you need.

-If you’ve recently taken a different English test like IELTS or TOEFL, head over to our guide to scoring to see an estimate of how your scores on these tests map to the PTE Academic scores.
+If you’ve recently taken a different English test like IELTS or TOEFL, head over to our scoring guide to see an estimate of how these test scores compare to PTE Academic scores.

 2. Know the test format